Ryan Alebiosu: Career

 Born in London, Alebiosu joined Arsenal in 2010, at the age of 8, turning professional in 2020.

 He signed on loan for EFL League One side Crewe Alexandra in January 2022, and made his full professional debut in Crewe's 1–0 league defeat at Gillingham on 1 February 2022.
 He moved on loan to Kilmarnock in July 2022.

+In September 2023 he signed for Belgian Pro League club Kortrijk.
+On 3 February 2025, Alebiosu moved on loan to St Mirren.

+On 11 July 2025, Alebiosu signed for EFL Championship side Blackburn Rovers on an initial three-year contract with the option of an extra 12 months.
+On 25 October 2025, Alebiosu scored his first goal for Blackburn Rovers, an equaliser in a 2–1 victory over Southampton.